DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-http-requests/logging-http-requests.md

     .requestHooks(logger)
     ('test', async t => {

-        // Wait for the response using the Smart Assertion Query mechanism
-        // and confirm that it has been received. await t.expect(logger.contains(record => record.response.statusCode === 200)).ok();
+        // Ensure that the response has been received and that its status code is 200. await t.expect(logger.contains(record => record.response.statusCode === 200)).ok();

         const logRecord = logger.requests[0];